-Average American households pay hundreds of dollars a year in “hidden” credit card fees called interchange fees — a practice that the Merchants Payments Coalition (MPC) has announced it would fight to eliminate.
+American households pay hundreds of dollars a year in hidden credit card fees called interchange fees each year, a practice that a business coalition announced it would fight to eliminate.

 The MPC — an industry group representing 2.7 million convenience stores, retailers and small business owners — launched an extensive ad campaign March 30, kicking off the first step of a plan that placed ads in eight specific Congress members’ districts.
 The campaign is targeting House Financial Services Committee member constituents, and encourages viewers to contact their representatives about doing away with interchange fees.